biboudis/LambdaMicrobenchmarking/README.md

 Lambda Microbenchmarking
 =======================

-This is an initial code for a microbenchmarking facility only for lambdas.
+This is an initial code for a microbenchmarking facility only lambdas for C# and F#.
-Currently it supports only lambdas returning a value.
+Currently it supports functions returning a value.

 ```C#
 Func<long> sumLinq = () => v.Sum();